AeshEmi1/searxng-secure/_sources/admin/update-searxng.rst.txt

   setup`.

-To stay tuned and get in use of the new features, instance maintainers have to update the SearXNG code regularly (see :ref:`update searxng`).
+To stay tuned and get in use of the new features, instance maintainers have to update the SearXNG-SE code regularly (see :ref:`update searxng`).
 As the above examples show, this is not always enough, sometimes services have to be set up or reconfigured and sometimes services that are no longer needed should be uninstalled.

 .. hint::

-   First of all: SearXNG is installed by the script :ref:`searxng.sh`.
+   First of all: SearXNG-SE is installed by the script :ref:`searxng.sh`.
 If you have old filtron, morty or searx setup you should consider complete uninstall/reinstall.